- The creation and publication of new proposals.

 The manner in which you respond to community feedback is a critical element to maintaining a positive culture.
 Don’t let yourself be goaded into an internet argument.
 Stay polite and respectful, and alert the moderators of any unacceptable behavior in the comments section.

-Before the proposal can be moved to Snapshot for voting, the proposal must be available for review by the community for at least 2 days; however, 3 days is standard.
-Therefore, the proposal should include a planned time and date for the vote to begin, and cannot be sooner than 2 days from the time of its publication.
+Before the proposal can be moved to Snapshot for voting, the proposal must be available for review by the community for at least 4 days.
+Therefore, the proposal should include a planned time and date for the vote to begin, and cannot be sooner than 4 days from the time of its publication.
 This is mandated by DAO policy, introduced by BIP3 and later on updated in

 Anyone can create and publish proposals; however, only vBNT holders can initiate a DAO decision.
 A minimum of 25,000 vBNT staked in the governance contract is required to create the proposal on Snapshot.
 With the necessary stake, you can initiate the voting process essentially unassisted.
 If you do not have sufficient vBNT staked, you will either need to increase your stake, or find a collaborator to help you with this leg of the process.

 On the Snapshot website, in the top-right corner is a prompt to connect your wallet.
 To be able to create the proposal, the wallet that is connected must be the one that controls the vBNT staked in the governance contracts.
 Click the “Connect wallet” button and follow the familiar prompts.

 After completing these steps, the “Connect wallet” text is replaced with a redacted version of the chosen wallet address.
 After the wallet has been connected, the “New proposal” button appears, which navigates to a new proposal drafting window.